CHILLING: Here's What Happened IMMEDIATELY After Canada Opened Its Doors to Refugees | John Hawkins' Right Wing News

 “The reason these wanna-be Canadians are crossing into the country illegally is because Canada is part of an agreement that bars refugees that have already arrived in another ‘safe’ country from trying to trade up to another country.”

-People are waking up to a very fundamento truth…that was twisted up until is was buried under Obama’s America.
+People are waking up to a very fundamental truth…that was twisted up until is was buried under Obama’s America.

 After witnessing the effects that unchecked refugee migration has had on Europe…don’t you think it’s about time we start acting like the leaders we are meant to be as a nation?